google/WebFundamentals/src/content/en/updates/2018/03/webauthn-credential-management.md

-It adds a new kind of `Credential` object, which, however, may break websites that use [the Credential Management API](https://www.w3.org/TR/credential-management-1/) without feature-detecting the specific credential types you're interested in.
+It adds a new kind of `Credential` object, which, however, may break websites that use [the Credential Management API](https://www.w3.org/TR/credential-management-1/) without feature-detecting the specific credential types they're using.

 ### If you are currently doing this for feature detection: